Roeiazran/OOP/Logic expressions/README.md

 Not(x) = ~(x)
 ```

-the programm will supports the following simplifications:
+the program will supports the following simplifications:

 ```
 x & 1 = x